sbomer/features/design_proposal.md

 `RequiresFeatureAttribute` serves as a base type for feature attributes.
 Attribute types derived from this which follow the naming convention `RequiresFeatureNameAttribute` (where `FeatureName` is the name of the defined feature) are treated as feature annotation attributes.
 Each derived attribute logically defines a separate feature.
 Calls to methods annotated with a feature attribute will produce a warning during compilation.

 When trimming, calls to the feature-annotated method will be warn if the feature is not enabled.
 The feature may be disabled when trimming by passing the feature settings `--feature FeatureName false`.
-If such a flag is not passed, the defaults for a feature are defined according to the rules for feature dependencies (see below).
+If such a flag is not passed, the defaults for a feature are defined according to the rules for feature defaults (see [4.
+Default feature settings](#4-default-feature-settings)).

 ```csharp
 [AttributeUsage(AttributeTargets.Method | AttributeTargets.Constructor | AttributeTargets.Class, AllowMultiple = true)]